 Some architectural firms offer customized products that meet clients’ needs and adhere to municipality bylaws, while factoring in cost and ecological footprint.

-They also have a signature eco-friendly and minimalist series called É-Pur X Dessins Drummond (in French only), which guarantees that all plans have the lowest possible ecological footprint.
+They also have a signature eco-friendly and minimalist series called É-Pur X Dessins Drummond, which guarantees that all plans have the lowest possible ecological footprint.

 Prefabricated micro homes

 During the design process, a specialist will optimize spaces, add efficient features, and reduce your tiny home’s footprint.
 Next, general contractors begin construction and make your dream home a reality.
 That said, keep in mind that the Code national du bâtiment du Québec does not apply to homes under 700 square-feet.
 Ensure that your contractor complies with electrical, plumbing, and other applicable codes and regulations.

 Mini, tiny, and small homes help make housing more accessible but may not be feasible or realistic options for everyone.
 That said, they do reduce energy consumption and promote a more minimalist and eco-friendly lifestyle.
 This trend has influenced both construction and architecture, giving creative companies like Dessins Drummond the opportunity to successfully meet these clients’ needs.